A Scalable Generative Graph Model with Community Structure: Introduction

 \subsection{Related Work}

 Since the goal of this paper is to focus on the implementation and scalability of BTER, we limit our discussion to the most salient related models.
-A more thorough discussion of related work can be found in the original paper on BTER \cite{SeKoPi12}.
+A more thorough discussion of related work can be found in the paper that originally proposed the BTER model \cite{SeKoPi12}.

-The majority of graph models add edges one at a time in a way that each random edge influences the formation of future edges, making them inherently unscalable.
+The majority of graph models add edges one at a time in a way that each random edge influences the formation of future edges, making them inherently serial and therefore unscalable.
 The classic example is Preferential Attachment \cite{BaAl99}, but there are a variety of related models, e.g., \cite{KuRaRaSi00,LeKlFa07}.
 These models are more focused on capturing qualitative properties of graphs and typically are difficult to match to real-world data \cite{SaCaWiZa10}.
 Perhaps the most relevant is \cite{GuKr09}, which creates a graph with power law degree distribution and then ``rewires'' it to improve the clustering coefficients.
-Another related model, the clustering model proposed Newman \cite{Ne03a}, assigns ``individuals'' to ``groups'' (a bipartite graph with individual and group nodes) and then creates a graph of connections between individuals by assigning connection probabilities to each group; in other words, each group is modeled as an Erd\H{o}s--R\'enyi graph.
+The Musketeer model starts with a given graph and then does multilevel rewiring to attempt to preserve certain features of the original \cite{GuMeSa12}.
+Another related model, the clustering model proposed by Newman \cite{Ne03a}, assigns ``individuals'' to ``groups'' (a bipartite graph with individual and group nodes) and then creates a graph of connections between individuals by assigning connection probabilities to each group; in other words, each group is modeled as an Erd\H{o}s--R\'enyi graph.